SaFrMo/nuxt-boilerplate/README.md

         }
         ```
         1. Then run `nuxt my-new-project-name` to run `create-nuxt-app`, remove extra Nuxt boilerplates, install this boilerplate, and add SASS and Lodash.

+## TODO

+1. Switch to package.json and local script instead of degit